Thryv, Inc. v. Click-To-Call Technologies, LP

 Thryv, Inc. v.
-Click-to-Call Technologies, LP, 140 S. Ct.
-1367, was a 2020 decision by the United States Supreme Court regarding whether inter partes review institution decisions by the United States Patent and Trademark Office were subject to judicial review.
+Click-to-Call Technologies, LP, 590 U.S. 45, was a 2020 decision by the United States Supreme Court regarding whether inter partes review decisions by the United States Patent and Trademark Office were subject to judicial review.
 Writing for the majority, Justice Ruth Bader Ginsburg issued an opinion finding that such decisions were not judicially reviewable.
 Justices Neil Gorsuch and Sonia Sotomayor dissented from the majority's ruling, arguing that neither Congress or the Constitution authorized a lack of judicial review of such decisions.

 Background

 In 1998, the Patent Office awarded U.S. Patent No. 5,818,836 to Stephen DuVal for an invention pertaining to anonymizing telephone calls.
 Duval licensed the patent to InfoRocket.com, Inc. In 2001, InfoRocket sued a predecessor of Thryv, Inc., alleging that Thryv had infringed upon the '836 patent.
 Following protected litigation that involved challenges to the validity of the '836 patent, the parties settled their claims and jointly dismissed the lawsuit.

 In 2011, Duval transferred the license of the '836 patent to Click-to-Call who then proceeded to file a new patent infringement lawsuit against Thryv.
 In response to this new lawsuit, Thryv filed a petition for inter partes review with the patent office seeking to invalidate the patent.
 Click-to-Call argued that Thryv's petition was untimely because, under 35 U.S.C. § 315(b), no inter partes review proceeding can be initiated more than 1 year after being served with a complaint alleging patent infringement.
 The Patent Office rejected this argument, finding that, because the 2001 lawsuit had been voluntarily dismissed, Section 315(b) did not serve as a bar to inter partes review.

 Click-to-Call subsequently appealed the Patent Office's determination to the United States Court of Appeals for the Federal Circuit.
 The Federal Circuit, sitting en banc, ruled in Click-to-Call's favor, holding that, while 35 U.S.C. § 314(d) generally barred judicial review of the Patent Office's decision to institute inter partes review, there was no evidence that Congress specifically intended for determinations regarding the 1-year bar to be unreviewable.
 The decision was issued by a sharply divided court, with several Federal Circuit judges dissenting.
 On June 24, 2019, the Supreme Court granted certiorari and held oral argument on December 9, 2019.